ronithgan/ronithgan.github.io/projects.md

 The final result: a working Chrome extension live on the Web Store that successfully adds graphics and text-to-speech capabilities on e-commerce sites like Instacart to provide more visual and auditory accessibility.

-More information on Bingo can be found in this [video](https://www.youtube.com/watch?v=syo0btreEqM) where I describe the project in further detail and most of the code for the project can be found [here](https://github.com/ronithgan/Bingo).
+More information on Bingo can be found in this [video](https://www.youtube.com/watch?v=syo0btreEqM) where I describe the project in further detail and here's the [link](https://getbingo.unicornplatform.page/) to the website.

+Most of the code for the project can be found [here](https://github.com/ronithgan/Bingo).

 ### Stock Market Simulator *(C++)* <a name="stock"></a>